external-secrets/external-secrets/docs/provider-azure-key-vault.md

 ### Authentication

-We support Service Principals and Managed Identity [authentication](https://docs.microsoft.com/en-us/azure/key-vault/general/authentication).
+We support Service Principals, Managed Identity and Workload Identity authentication.

 To use Managed Identity authentication, you should use [aad-pod-identity](https://azure.github.io/aad-pod-identity/docs/) to assign the identity to external-secrets operator.
 To add the selector to external-secrets operator, use `podLabels` in your values.yaml in case of Helm installation of external-secrets.